Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 PLANNED FUTURE ENHANCEMENTS
 ------------------------------------------------------------------------
-* Add a custom 3rd floor area that is compatibile with BG1 so the Liia component can be added there
+* Add a custom 3rd floor area that is compatibile with BGEE so the Liia component can be added there
 * Close any open quests that will be impossible to continue after Sarevok is dead
 * Clean-up quests should use the quest journal
 * Updated bhaal-spawn powers (mind shield and charm creature)